crypt0nym-c0de5ub/full-fledged-model/Readme.md

 ### Example 1

-We take the 15-round attack on $\texttt{Deoxys-BC-384}$ as the first example.
+We take the 15-round attack on $\texttt{Deoxys-BC-384}$ as the first example, [goto](.\Comparison\no_EP).
 When excluding the component of the $\epsilon$ calculation, the time complexity is much lower than the final result, and the state test is not working.
 However, it's obvious that $\epsilon$ will be much larger than assuming (say 0) under this pattern, and the time complexity is far beyond what can be traded off.

 In contrast, when the component of the $\epsilon$ calculation is opened, the time complexity is *increased slightly while all the efficient techniques (e.g., probability extension, state test) are working to balance the final time complexity and search for the optimal solution.*